Biography

 Equipment

 The main radio here is a Kenwood TS-2000.
 Due to not having much space to install HF antennas, my main antenna is a long wire fed via a remote ATU at the base, running diagonally across the back garden.
-I also have a Cushcraft R7000 vertical which stands in the corner.

-I am very active on FT8 and use a SignaLink USB interface for the digimodes.
+I am active on FT8 and use a SignaLink USB interface for the digimodes.
 Although I started with a homebrew interface which used the PC internal soundcard, I found this to be slightly inconvenient when wanting to use the PC for my other audio interests.

 A TYT UV MD-380 DMR handie radio being used with a MMDVM hotspot running Pi-Star is usually monitoring the HubNet or TG91 talkgroups.